-Work Experience Grades 11-12 Type of Credit: EL This is a course that up to two students may be enrolled in each period.
+Type of Credit: EL Pass/No Pass This is a course that up to two students may be enrolled in each period.
 The duties will include patrolling campus grounds to include parking lots, hallways and adjacent properties for problems or rule violations.
 Students will be in communication with the office via handheld radio.
 Students will be required to have a good knowledge of school and district policies.
 Some instruction will be given surrounding the law, school policies and conflict resolution techniques.

-Edgenuity is an on-line credit recovery program designed to help students move quickly through course material.
-Students taking Edgenuity classes will be enrolled in a stand-alone class with other students engaged in credit recovery.
+Edgenuity On-line Credit Recovery Grades 10-12 Edgenuity is an on-line credit recovery program designed to help students move quickly through course material.
 Students taking Edgenuity classes will be required to sign a contract acknowledging they will follow all requirements laid out in the Edgenuity syllabus and procedures.
 Edgenuity classes are a privilege and students who do not follow through on course work will be removed from the program.
 All courses taken through Edgenuity must be pre-approved by either the counselor or principal.

-Students receive elective credit for employment while attending school.
+Work Experience Grades 11-12 Type of Credit: EL Students receive elective credit for employment while attending school.
 Emphasis is on learning good work habits and attitudes while under the supervision of a school career coordinator and a work supervisor on the job site.
 Students may only earn 1⁄2 work experience credit a term with a maximum of 2 total credits toward their graduation requirements.